-O'Leary's last major attempt at getting the ball rolling for the project was the Georgia Lottery Board meeting in April when he went before the board to gain the approval of VLT use.
+O'Leary's last major attempt at getting the ball rolling for the project was the when he went before the board to gain the approval of VLT use.

 Board Chairman Jimmy Braswell said the board has the authority to approve the use of VLTs without the Georgia legislature or Gov. Nathan Deal, but they were hesitant to make a decision without the support of either one.
 O'Leary noted at the CID meeting that Deal is against the project because he believes it is casino gambling.

 During his April presentation, O'Leary had invited the board to come out to the OFS site for a tour, and so far, O'Leary is still waiting.
 Given the board's lack of response, he's hoping to gain more support from the community.

 "The more we tell the story and the more people understand what the project's really about, the more and more support we gain," said O'Leary.

 While the gambling complex proposal has stayed quiet in the media since the lottery board presentation, a relating to the project has made O'Leary livid.

 The question, "Should Georgia have casino gambling with funds going to education?" has been placed on the Republican primary ballot, and O'Leary said O'Leary Partners had nothing to do with it.